bearsunday/bearsunday.github.io/manual/en/introduction.md

 <img src="/images/screen/diagram.png" style="max-width: 100%;height: auto;"/>

-The above diagram illustrates how the resource object works.
+The above diagram illustrates how a resource object works.

-TBD.

 # Packages

-BEAR.Sunday application framework consists packages of three type. **Independent packages** which are available in [Packagist](https://packagist.org/)
+BEAR.Sunday application framework consists packages of three types.

+* **Independent packages** which are available in [Packagist](https://packagist.org/).
-. **Ray packages** are DI and AOP object framework. **BEAR.* packages** organize as a application framework with former two packages.
+* **Ray packages** are DI and AOP object frameworks.
+* **BEAR.* packages** organize these former 2 packages as an application framework.

 ## BEAR.* packages